Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/exploring-visited-state-possibilities.md

 ## Showing an unread flag based on :visited state

-Now that we know how to leverage the visited state by offsetting the color let's turn it around and show an unread flag when people still need to visit a link!
+Now that we know how to leverage the visited state by offsetting the color, let's turn it around and show an unread flag when people still need to visit a link!

 ```css
 ul {